 We are subject to VAT and related surcharges on the revenues earned for services provided in the PRC.
-The primary applicable rate of VAT is 6.0% for the years ended December 31, 2017, 2018 and 2019.
+The primary applicable rate of VAT is 6.0% for the years ended December 31, 2018, 2019 and 2020.
 We are also subject to a cultural development fee on the provision of advertising services in the PRC.
 The applicable tax rate decreased from 3% of the net advertising revenues before July 1, 2019 to 1.5% of the net advertising revenues since July 1, 2019.
-The VAT and the cultural development fee were included in the cost of revenues under ASC 605 for the years ended December 31, 2017, and have been recorded as a reduction item of revenues under ASC 606 since January 1, 2018.
+The VAT and the cultural development fee are recorded as a reduction item of revenues in the consolidated statements of comprehensive income/(loss).
 Other surcharges mainly comprised of urban maintenance and construction tax and education surcharges.
 The urban maintenance and construction tax are charged at 7%, 5% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
 Education surcharges are charged at 3% of the amount of VAT actually paid and local education surcharges are charged at 2% or 1% of the amount of VAT actually paid depending on where the taxpayer is located.
 The urban maintenance and construction tax, education surcharges and local education surcharges are recorded in the cost of revenues in the consolidated statements of comprehensive income/(loss).
 For more information about risks related to potential changes in the taxes applicable to us, see "Item 3.
 Key Information - D. Risk Factors - Risks Relating to Our Business and Industry - The discontinuation of any of the preferential tax treatments available to us in China could materially and adversely affect our operating results and financial condition."